BernieSumption/EasyDB/README.md

 ## Collations

 A collation defines how EasyDB compares and sorts strings.
-For example, under the default `string` collation `"EasyDB"` different from and sorted before `"easydb"`.
+The default `string` collation is case-sensitive so `"EasyDB"` is different from and sorted before `"easydb"`.
 Under the `caseInsensitive` collation those two strings are the same.

 Set a collation for a property by adding a `@CollateXXX` annotation: